project-image

 AI War 2 has left early access!

-over 4 years ago – Wed, Oct 23, 2019 at 01:46:21 AM
+about 5 years ago – Wed, Oct 23, 2019 at 01:46:21 AM

 Chris here!
 By any sane metric I can think of, AI War 2 shouldn’t exist.
 And yet it’s more than I ever imagined it could be.